pypa/pip/docs/html/development/getting-started.rst

 We’re pleased that you are interested in working on pip.

-This document is meant to get you setup to work on pip and to act as a guide and reference to the the development setup.
+This document is meant to get you setup to work on pip and to act as a guide and reference to the development setup.
 If you face any issues during this process, please `open an issue`_ about it on the issue tracker.

 Get the source code